Linaro/website/_posts/2013/12/2013-12-11-being-a-linaro-kernel-maintainer.markdown

   information and knowledge about our member\xE2\x80\x99s products and strategies.
   This can sometimes make being a kernel maintainer somewhat of a balancing act, especially with public discussions in kernel mailing lists and in open forums"
-keywords: Linaro, kernel, linux, linux on ARM, kernel maintainer, open source software, software
+keywords: Linaro, kernel, linux, linux on Arm, kernel maintainer, open source software, software
 layout: post
 link: /blog/kernel-blog/being-a-linaro-kernel-maintainer/